flicstar/editing-codes/flow-and-sections/quote.md

 # Code: QUOTE

-> **QUOTE:** Quote your subject-matter expert directly wherever possible.
+> Quote your subject-matter expert directly wherever possible.
 Quotes also help add interest.

-The QUOTE code falls into the Flow and Sections phase of the editing process.
+The QUOTE code falls into the Flow and Sections [phase](../phases.md) of the editing process.

 ## The story behind the code